darrencodes0/NYC-Seasonal-Explorer/README.md

 # NYC Seasonal Explorer

 Our goal is to create a dynamic, seasonal NYC city explorer that will give recommendations tailored to users and their preferences.
-We strive to make our application as user-friendly and visually appealing as possible so new users will have no difficulty utilizing the extent of our application to its fullest
+We strive to make our application as user-friendly and visually appealing as possible so new users will have no difficulty utilizing the extent of our application to its fullest.

+Our recommender includes 5 boroughs of NYC: Manhattan, The Bronx, Staten Island, Brooklyn, and Queens and it's various regions such as Upper East Side of Manhattan, Bushwick of Brooklyn, and etc.

 ## To start Django Application
 Make sure your directory includes the website